vnvo/prensio/README.md

 - on the spot event enrichment
 - highly dynamic event distribution to different kafka clusters and topics

-On some not-so-reliable tests, the total time overheader of processing single change event was between 20 to 25 ms.
+On some not-so-reliable tests, the total overhead of processing single change event was between 20 to 25 ms.

 ## How to Use
 [TBD]